MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-arachidonic2-1.png" width="100%" />

 For the vast majority of SNPs, allele frequencies are compatible between the test dataset and 1000 genomes superpopulations.
-This indicates that the reported allele frequency column corresponds to the effect allele.
+This indicates that the reported effect allele frequency column corresponds to the reported effect allele.

 ## Step 3.
 Check effect allele metadata for arachidonic acid